Unit-e offline due to essential maintenance

 TOP COURSE HIGHLIGHTS

-highly sought after by universities
+respected by universities

 Friendly and enthusiastic staff

-The History department is friendly, supportive, experienced, ambitious and hardworking.
+The History Department is friendly, supportive, experienced, ambitious and hardworking.
 Achievement in this subject relies heavily on your attendance, punctuality and commitment to learning, both independently and within lectures.

 Humanities & Social Sciences 00015